"Knowing When You Don't Know": A Multilingual Relevance Assessment Dataset for Robust Retrieval-Augmented Generation: Background and Problem Identification

 \subsection{Robustness Evaluation}

-We conduct our robustness evaluation as a contingency table to robustly evaluate the LLM behavior in different scenarios.
-We evaluate a binary classification task, by comparing LLM predictions against the ground truth provided in \nomiracl.
-We provide our contingency table in \autoref{fig:contigency_table}.
+We conduct our evaluation strategy as a contingency table (as shown in \autoref{fig:contigency_table}) to robustly evaluate the LLM behavior in both answerable and non-answerable scenarios using a binary classification task, by comparing LLM predictions against the ground truth provided by human annotators.

 \textbf{Definitions.} \nomiracl contains two subsets, we denote them as either non-relevant ($\mathrm{F}$) or relevant ($\mathrm{T}$).
-The non-relevant subset contains queries with no-known answers, i.e., all top-$k$ passages are non-relevant, whereas the relevant subset contains queries with known answers, i.e., at least one of the top-$k$ passages is relevant.
+The non-relevant subset contains queries with no-known answers, i.e., all top-$k$ passages are non-relevant, while the relevant subset contains queries with known answers, i.e., at least one of the top-$k$ passages is relevant.
 Similarly, we denote the LLM prediction as either positive ($\mathrm{P}$) indicating the model finds the passage relevant to answer the query and similarly negative ($\mathrm{N}$) denotes the model does not find any passage relevant (i.e., containing the answer) for the query.

-\textbf{Confusion Matrix.} In our confusion matrix (cf. \autoref{fig:contigency_table}), False Negative ($\mathrm{FN}$) denotes when the model correctly predicts queries with no-known answers using the noisy retrieved passages, whereas False Positive ($\mathrm{FP}$) denotes when the model prediction is incorrect on the non-relevant subset.
-Similarly, True Positive (TP) denotes when LLM correctly predicts queries with known answers within the retrieved passages, whereas False Positive (FP) denotes when the model prediction is incorrect (model finds no answer) on the relevant subset.
+\textbf{Confusion Matrix.} In our confusion matrix (cf. \autoref{fig:contigency_table}), for our non-relevant subset, True Negative ($\mathrm{TN}$) denotes when the model correctly predicts queries with no-known answers using the non-relevant retrieved passages, whereas False Positive ($\mathrm{FP}$) denotes when the model prediction is incorrect on the non-relevant subset.
+Similarly, True Positive ($\mathrm{TP}$) denotes when LLM correctly predicts queries with known answers within the retrieved passages, whereas False Negative ($\mathrm{FN}$) denotes when the model prediction is incorrect (i.e., the model finds no answer) on the relevant subset.

-\textbf{Metrics.} Following prior works \cite{adlakha:2023, chen:2023}, we assess LLM robustness as a binary classification task using two metrics: (i) \emph{hallucination rate} and (ii) \emph{error rate}.
-First, we compute the hallucination rate (in \%) $=\mathrm{FP}/\mathrm{FP} + \mathrm{FN}$ which measures the model tendency to hallucinate an answer, when no answer is available in all of the passages in the non-relevant subset.
-Next, we measure the error rate (in \%) $=\mathrm{TN}/\mathrm{TN} + \mathrm{TP}$ which measures the model ability to identify the relevant passages in the relevant subset.
+\textbf{Evaluation Metrics.} Following prior works \cite{adlakha:2023, chen:2023}, we assess LLM robustness as a binary classification task using two metrics: (i) \emph{hallucination rate} and (ii) \emph{error rate}.
+First, we compute the hallucination rate (in \%) $=\mathrm{FP}/(\mathrm{FP} + \mathrm{TN})$ which measures the model's tendency to hallucinate an answer, when no answer is available in all of the passages in the non-relevant subset.
+Next, we measure the error rate (in \%) $=\mathrm{FN}/(\mathrm{FN} + \mathrm{TP})$ which measures the model's ability to identify the answer present within the passages in the relevant subset.